+

 International Coursework

-The Office of the Registrar at UMD ([email protected]) works directly with each international student (or student with international credits) on transferring credits.
-Upon admittance to an undergraduate program at UMD, we will need to receive the following:
+The Office of the Registrar ([email protected]) works directly with each international student (or student with international credits) on transferring credits.
+Upon admittance to an undergraduate program, UMD we will need to receive the following:

-- An official transcript from your former institution.
+- An official transcript from the prior institution.
 See “Official Transfer of Credits” above.

 - ECE (Education Credential Evaluators)